 - Risks of relapse and other safety concerns.

-- At the same time, a patient should expect to be treated with respect and dignity and have concerns listened to when starting or changing the treatment plan.
+- Patients should expect to be treated with respect and dignity and have their concerns listened to when starting or changing the treatment plan.

 - Common patient responsibilities include:

 - Providing samples for drug testing on a regular basis

 - Taking medications as prescribed